 Few of the reasons for rejection of a Temporary Resident Visa (TRV) are lack of travel history, lack of financial support, criminality, misrepresentation and medical inadmissibility.

-If you have been refused or wish to visit Canada, please contact Alexander & Associates to obtain professional help.
+If you have been refused or wish to visit Canada, please contact Alexander Immigration Services Inc. to obtain professional help.
 We can support you and help build a solid application.